 Key Provisions of Section 1557 of the Affordable Care Act

 Section 1557 was designed to help improve access to healthcare and health insurance for members of the nation’s population who are most vulnerable to discrimination.
 Key provisions of the section include:

 - Protecting transgender individuals from discrimination based on gender identity.
-In a recent survey, 25 percent of transgender individuals reported having been discriminated against with regards to healthcare and health insurance.
+In a recent survey, 25 percent of transgender individuals reported having been discriminated against with regard to healthcare and health insurance.
 Under Section 1557, health insurance companies were no longer allowed to exclude transgender-related services from coverage or make other coverage-related decisions that could result in discrimination.

 - Protections for the LGBT community.
 A number of sexual orientation cases are soon to be decided that will help provide clarification for discrimination.

 - Ensuring that women have equal access to health insurance and healthcare.
 Companies would no longer be allowed to charge women higher coverage premiums than men.
 They could no longer be disqualified from coverage for conditions like pregnancy, pregnancy-related issues, termination of pregnancy, or familial/marital status.

 Effects of the Court’s Injunction

 The court’s injunction temporarily bans the enforcement of Section 1557 provisions that prohibit gender identity or termination of pregnancy discrimination.
 The court held that the rule, as written, is likely in violation of the Religious Freedom Restoration Act (RFRA) because it places pressure on healthcare providers and insurers to perform services and provide coverage for abortions and gender transition procedures.
 The court also asserted that the government’s programs for providing health insurance do not mandate coverage for gender transition.